 LMDC PLANNING --OFF-SITE INITIATIVES --- An integral part of LMDC's efforts to revitalize Lower Manhattan are a series of studies that identify short-term and long-term solutions to the challenges facing downtown neighborhoods in the wake of September 11th.
 These studies include a Chinatown Access & Circulation Study, a Brooklyn Bridge Anchorage Study, a Study of the Fulton Street Retail and Cultural Corridor, a Public Realm Enhancements Study, and an Urban Design and Traffic Study for Greenwich Street South.
-These studies include data gathering on existing conditions, identification of planning and design opportunities and strategies, and implementation plans.--FULTON STREET RETAIL AND CULTURAL CORRIDOR--Consistent with studies conducted for the Fulton Corridor, LMDC and New York City agencies worked to refine a proposal for the implementation of the Fulton Corridor Revitalization Program.
-During the quarter ended March 30, 2006, LMDC issued a Partial Action Plan for public comment that included the allocation of funds for this program. --GREENWICH STREET SOUTH--During the quarter ended March 30, 2006, LMDC in coordination with various public agencies continued work on the various components of the study, -- CHINATOWN ACCESS & CIRCULATION-- During the quarter ending March 30, 2006, the LMDC extended Parsons Brinkerhoff's contract to conduct a study that further evaluates the current proposal for the redesign of Chatham Square.
-This is consistent with recommendations in the Chinatown Access and Circulation Study.
-This study, which is expected to begin in the next quarter, will model traffic conditions for the proposed configuration, existing conditions as well as provide alternative configurations. -PUBLIC REALM STUDY-Louise Nevelson Plaza was identified as through a Public Realm Study.
+These studies include data gathering on existing conditions, identification of planning and design opportunities and strategies, and implementation plans. --FULTON STREET RETAIL AND CULTURAL CORRIDOR--Consistent with studies conducted for the Fulton Corridor, LMDC and New York City agencies worked to refine a proposal for the implementation of the Fulton Corridor Revitalization Program.
+The LMDC and the City of New York continued planning and refining the proposal for the Fulton Corridor Revitalization Program. -- GREENWICH STREET SOUTH--As of June 30, 2006, LMDC and various public agencies continued coordination of planning components. --CHINATOWN ACCESS & CIRCULATION-- During the quarter ending June 30, 2006, Parsons Brinkerhoff began a study to further evaluate the current proposal for the redesign of Chatham Square, initially recommended in the Chinatown Access and Circulation Study.
+The study models traffic conditions for the proposed configuration, existing conditions as well as for one alternative configuration .-- PUBLIC REALM STUDY-Louise Nevelson Plaza was identified as through a Public Realm Study.
 Louise Nevelson Plaza is bound by Maiden Lane, Liberty Street and William Street, and is one of the only publicly-owned spaces in the Financial District.
 Planning for this project is complete.
-The design for this project is substantially complete, with ongoing refinement of remaining elements. --OTHER ACTIVITIES-- Also occurring during the quarter, LMDC reimbursed the Drawing Center for expenditures related to studies conducted for exploring alternative locations that will allow the institution to contribute to Lower Manhattan.
+The design for this project is substantially complete, with ongoing refinement of remaining elements.
+The project's consultants are refining a few elements of the plaza design, but their work is substantially complete.

-P-WSt-7700
+P-WSt-7700 08/06/2003